SquadcastHub/squadcasthub.github.io/pages/mydoc/faq.md

 SMS:
 +17076844278, +17072447799

-### 17. Why do I get "The Email is not registered" error though I have an account already?
+### 17. Why do I get the error "The Email is not registered" even though I already have an account?

-Make sure that you are logging in to the current data center, try swithcing to the correct data center where you have an account and it should work.
+For it to work, make sure you are logging into the correct data center in which you have an account.
+While signing in, you will have the option to switch between data centers.

-### 18. What is the difference between EU & US Data centers?
+### 18. While signing up, why do I have an option to choose account provisioning between the EU & US data centers?

-Customers who has opted for the US Data centre will have their data stored in a US data center whereas customers who opted for EU Data center will have their data stored in European Data center.
+Customers who have opted for the US data center will have their data stored in the US data center, whereas customers who have opted for the EU data center will have their data stored in the EU data center.
+This helps organizations with strict compliance requirements to stay adhered to it.

-### 19. Does both EU & US Data centers have the same set of features?
+### 19. In terms of features, what is the difference between an account in the EU data center versus an account in the US data center?

-In terms of features, both data centres have the exact same features with an exception of the following extensions.
+Accounts in both the data centers will have all of the features, except for:

-- Google Hangouts chat integration is not supported on the EU Data center yet.
+**1.** [Google Hangouts](https://support.squadcast.com/docs/hangouts) extension will soon be supported in the EU data center.

-- Jira Server extension won't be supported in the EU Data center.
+**2.** [Jira Server](https://support.squadcast.com/docs/jira-server-on-premise) extension will not be supported in the EU data center.